Perivel/solidus-redesign/README.md

 ```

 ## Assumptions
 SolidusJS assumes all your public assets will be located in your project's `src/assets` directory.
+In addition, SolidusJS assunes that our client entrypoint is located in `root/src/client.ts`.
+And, your server entrypoint is located in `root/src/server.ts`.

 ## Usage
 In order to run your application, you need to define a server entrypoint and a client entrypoint.
 There are two special files Solidus will look for in order to run your application.